--o=filename it writes results to a csv file in a better format to parse through
+Writes results to a csv file in a better format to parse through

--r=HKLM specifies the root hive from which to begin scanning
+Specifies the root hive from which to begin scanning

--k=Software specifies the first subkey from the hive to scan, using it as a root.
+Specifies the first subkey from the hive to scan, using it as a root.

--e this will scan the entire root hive that you have specified instead of one of it’s subkeys. if this is selected the
+This flag will scan the entire root hive that you have specified instead of one of it’s subkeys. if this is selected the

 -k arg is ignored.